pawel-majczyk/dvd-screener/README.md

 # dvd-screener
-In future, there will be working version of common DVD Screensaver.
+In future, there will be working version of common DVD Screensaver

 Should be a great resource on daily meetings/talks that get out of hand.